-\textbf{Spin pure dephasing time} As discussed above, in all-photonic quantum repeater schemes based on quantum dots (QDs), the spin of a charged state often serves as an entangler for the sequentially emitted single photons.
+\textbf{Spin dephasing time} As discussed above, in all-photonic quantum repeater schemes based on quantum dots (QDs), the spin of a charged state often serves as an entangler for sequentially emitted single photons.
 While different photonic degrees of freedom, such as polarization and time-bin, can be used for encoding, the coherence of the entangler spin must be preserved throughout the operation.
-Therefore, the pure dephasing time $T^*_2$ of the spin becomes a critical figure of merit in evaluating the suitability of QDs for this protocol.
+Therefore, the dephasing time $T^*_2$ of the spin becomes a critical figure of merit in evaluating the suitability of QDs for this protocol.

-$T^*_2$ characterizes the timescale which the phase coherence of the spin is preserved in the presence of environmental fluctuation surrounding it, primarily by nuclear spin bath and nearby charged states.
+$T^*_2$ characterizes the timescale over which the phase coherence of the spin is preserved in the presence of environmental fluctuations, primarily due to the nuclear spin bath and nearby charge states.
 A summary of experimentally reported $T^*_2$ values is shown in Fig.~\ref{RamseyQD}.
-Notably, recent advances in nano-hole droplet-etched QDs have led to significant improvements in $T^*_2$, with values approaching 1$\mu$s \cite{NguyenWarburtonPRL2023, ZaporskiLeGallNatNano23, ShoferPRX2025, AppelNatPhys2025}.
-This improvement is attributed to the enhancement of strain uniformity, which in turn reduced nuclear spin noise.
+Notably, recent advances in nano-hole droplet-etched QDs have led to significant improvements in $T^*_2$, with values approaching 1$\mu$s \cite{NguyenWarburtonPRL2023, ShoferPRX2025, AppelNatPhys2025}.
+This improvement is attributed to enhanced of strain uniformity, which in turn reduced nuclear spin noise.